 So, how do you know you have a debt problem?
 While you may encounter any number of symptoms, the top two indications are these errors: Apex CPU Timeout Error and Unable to obtain exclusive access to this record.
 If you see these errors frequently, you may have tech debt issues lurking behind the scenes of your Salesforce instance.

 It’s important to understand that Salesforce uses a multi-tenant architecture.
 In simple terms, this means many clients share the same set of resources.
-For this reason, Salesforce needs to impose limits on the transitions their customers run to prevent any one customer from monopolizing the available resources.
+For this reason, Salesforce needs to impose limits on the transitions their customers run to prevent any single customer from monopolizing the available resources.
 These ‘governor limits’ represent a limit of 10 seconds per process.
 If your process exceeds that 10-second run time—you guessed it—you get an Apex CPU timeout error.

 The second error—Unable to obtain exclusive access to this record—is slightly different.
 This one usually crops up when you try to update records in your database, triggering a variety of different automations behind the scenes.
 When not structured correctly, these automations can trigger other automations—or even circle back to attempt additional updates to the record that triggered them in the first place.
 When this happens, the system temporarily locks the record you’re editing, and when you try to re-edit it, you get that Unable to obtain exclusive access to this record error.

 Beyond these two symptoms, there are several other telltale signs that are indicative of a tech debt problem, including: